s-process Enirchment of Ultrafaint Dwarf Galaxies: Discussion

 \subsection{Effects of tidal stripping}

 Signatures of tidal stripping are observed in some UFDs.
-If tidal stripping is common among UFDs, their stellar masses could be significantly higher than we assume ($\sim 10^{5} \Msun$) before the stripping.
-In this case they could be so massive that the stochasticity of {\it r}-process is averaged out.
-Also their potential well could be significantly deeper, allowing them to keep forming stars after the cosmic reionization.
-Therefore our working hypotheses regarding short star formation timescales and `0 or 1' {\it r-}process break down.
-Bootes~I and Ursa Major~II, which have stars with [Ba/Fe] $ > -1$, may have lost their stellar mass by tidal force by the MW \citep{2006_Boo1, 2006_UMa2}.
-It is possible that such UFDs were initially more massive, therefore were able to form stars even after the reionization, accumulating {\it s-}process elements.
-Also such systems can have enough mass to average out the stochasticity of {\it r-}process.
-The failure of our model to reproduce [Ba/Fe] $\sim -0.5$ stars might imply that Ba-rich UFDs are actually such tidally disrupted systems.
-However, most UFDs are too far away from the Galactic centre to lose their stars \citep{2018Simon_tidalstripping}.
-Also, there are UFDs with [Ba/Fe] $\sim -1$ that do not show signatures of a disruption event.
-In this paper we assume that most of the UFDs have retained most of the stars formed within them.
+If tidal stripping is common among UFDs, their stellar masses could potentially be significantly higher than what we assume ($\sim 10^{5}\,\Msun$) before the stripping.
+In an extreme case, they could have been so massive that the stochasticity of {\it r}-process would no longer apply, and the enrichment events would have become averaged out.
+In addition, their gravitational potential wells could have been significantly deeper, allowing them to keep gas and forming stars after cosmic reionization.
+Therefore, our conclusions regarding short star formation timescales and the `0 or 1'-type behaviour of {\it r-}process enrichment would not hold.
+Boo~I and Ursa Major~II, which have stars with [Ba/Fe] $ > -1$, may indeed have lost stellar mass due to tidal forces by the MW \citep{2006_Boo1, 2006_UMa2}.